N3il-kb/data_gone_dark/README.md

 ## Introduction

 Power outages are defined as the loss of electrical power serving a community.
-These are usually harmful and indicative of an underlying deeper problems.
+These are usually harmful and indicative of underlying deeper problems.
 Considering how reliant we are on electricity in the 21st century these power outages  could potentially cost lives, destroy infrastructure, and create widespread problems.

 Which is why in this project, we decide to explore when and where these power outages occur and just how severe they can be.
 To do this, we use a dataset provided by Purdue's LASCI (Laboratory for Advancing Sustainable Critical Infrastructure) which contains information on power outages from 2000 to 2016.

-The dataset titled 'Major Power Outage Risks in the U.S.' contains 1534 different observations from outages lasting minutes to major world wide events like when Hurrican Rita caused a loss of power in Louisiana for over 13 days in 2005.
+The dataset titled 'Major Power Outage Risks in the U.S.' contains 1534 different observations from outages lasting minutes to major worldwide events like when Hurricane Rita caused a loss of power in Louisiana for over 13 days in 2005.

 On top of the 1534 rows, there are 56 columns worth of data that explain characteristics from where the storm happened to the population density of the area affected by the power outage.
 While this is extremely helpful, we won't be needing all of the columns therefore we dropped unneeded information and kept the following columns.